vik-y/cookiecutter-django-lite/README.md

 Additionally, this template aims to be a drop-in replacement for FastAPI.
 It provides many of the same features, allowing Django developers to reap the benefits of FastAPI without having to leave the comfort of the Django framework.

+## Use Cases

+Use case 1
+- You want to build a microservice or API with Django.

+Use case 2
+- You want to build a microservice or API with FastAPI, but you're already familiar with Django and don't want to learn a new framework.

+Use case 3
+- You want to quickly build a API only application

 ## Quick Start

+For detailed instructions refer to [docs](https://cookiecutter-django-lite.readthedocs.io/en/latest/)

+To get started quickly - follow these steps:

 1. Install cookiecutter if you haven't already:
    ```bash